Sleep Testing – Powell, OH

 How to Use Your ApneaLink Home Sleep Test

 This video provides a visual demonstration of performing your home calibration sleep test.
 It is important that you are ready to fall asleep within a few minutes of activating the recorder.
 The nasal tube may be secured to your face with tape found in the kit.
 The device on your finger may also be secured if desired.
 It is best to attempt to record most of your sleep on your back unless you are unable to sleep comfortably in that position.
 If you should awaken during the night for a bathroom break, do not turn the device off.
 Return to bed as soon as possible.
 The device is recording while the light is on.
 When you awaken in the morning, turn the device off as soon as you are able.
-Return the device to the office for evaluation of your sleep.
+Return the device to our sleep dental office for evaluation of your sleep.
 If you are completing a two-night study, the batteries must be replaced between each night of recording.